per1234/EtherEvent/README.md

   - Type: char array
 - Returns: none

+`EtherEvent.readEvent()`
+- Returns: The next character of the event.
+  - Type: char

 `EtherEvent.readPayload(payloadBuffer)` - Puts the payload string in the passed array. availableEvent() must be called first.
 Size a char array according to the result of availablePayload() and pass it to readPayload().
 After that it will contain the payload.
 - Parameter: **payloadBuffer** - Buffer to hold the received payload.
   - Type: char array
 - Returns: none

+`EtherEvent.readPayload()`
+- Returns: The next character of the payload.
+  - Type: char

 `EtherEvent.senderIP()` - Returns the IP address of the sender of the most recent event.
 Must have the modified Ethernet library(http://github.com/per1234/Ethernet) installed for this function to be available.
 - Returns: IP address of the sender.
   - Type: IPAddress